Guide to the William Hillman Shockley photographs, 1897-1922, 2010 and undated, bulk 1897-1910

 Shanghai photographs feature street scenes; places as written in the original captions include Nanjing Road, Lung Hwa Temple, Wong Poo River, Soo Chow River, buildings and parks, Astor House, a Western boat on Huangpu River, and a memorial arch.
 People portrayed include a businessman, a criminal with a yoke, an amah or female servant, Indian guards, and Sikh police.
 Commercial sites include a restaurant, snack shop, ironsmith shop, carpenter shop, photographer's shop, taxi station, a shop for westerners, rice shop, medicine shop, and a vat shop.
 There is also an image of a significant funeral procession in Nanjing Road, an individual wearing traditional opera costume, and other scenes of popular life in Shanghai.

 Images in the Shanxi folders feature native people, local officers, Shanxi guards, soldiers, a miner, loess cave houses and a loess landscape, stables and dwellings, and religious buildings and deities.
 Work scenes depict salt-making, packing coal at Yu Hsien, and an iron furnace at Ta Yang.
 Place names as written in the original captions include Fen River, TaiYuan Fu, Yu Hsien, Shi Pa Pan in Shanxi, Kao Ping Hsien, Chihli, and Jehol.
 Many of these were areas where Herbert Hoover also worked as a mining engineer during roughly the same time period.

 Chiefly city street scenes.

 Contains three small painted portraits of three individual unnamed women, roughly 2x3" each, artist unknown.

-Shockley's film and glass plate negatives from which black and white prints were made both contemporaneously and in the 2000s.
+Shockley's nitrate film and glass plate negatives from which black-and-white prints were made both contemporaneously and in the 2000s.
 A few negatives reveal experimental images (double exposures and other effects).
 Some negatives do not have corresponding prints, and vice versa.

 Set of negatives on small glass plates; corresponding prints are in main collection.